Ibadan North-West

+History

 Ibadan North-west Local Government Area was created in 1991.

-Demographics/geography
+Demographics/Geography

-The average temperature of Ibadan Northwest Local Government Area (LGA) is 28 degrees Celsius, with a total area of 26 square kilometers.
+The average temperature of Ibadan Northwest Local Government Area (LGA) is 28 degrees Celsius or 82.4 degrees Fahrenheit, with a total area of 26 square kilometres or 10 square miles.
 The area has an average humidity of 61%, and the LGA receives 2100 mm of precipitation annually.

 It has an area of 26 km^{2} and a population of 152,834 at the 2006 census.

 Economy

 The Agbeni and Eleyele markets are located in the Ibadan Northwest local government area, which has a thriving trading industry.
 There are also a number of hotels, banks, and manufacturing facilities in the region.